 Mobility is not one-size fits all; every industry and business has unique requirements.
 Full mobile enablement impacts virtually every aspect of your IT infrastructure – voice and unified communications, wired and wireless network access, the data center and perhaps most importantly, management of users, the network and applications.

 Properly planned and deployed, end users are not the only beneficiaries.
 The factors that enable effective mobility benefit IT by automating and unifying network management and the applications on it.
-And, by routing cost-based TDM and cellular transmissions as IP traffic across the LAN and WAN, the CFO will appreciate the reduction in telephony costs as much as users appreciate an improved user experience.
+And, by routing cost-based TDM and cellular transmissions as IP traffic across the LAN and WAN, CFOs will appreciate the reduction in telephony costs as much as users appreciate an improved user experience.

 On-site mobility solutions leveraging DECT and VoWLAN technologies are important options for campus environments, saving on cellular costs and delivering a fully integrated communications experience.